-- Online learning techniques are used to handle data stream classification - Online vs Batch learning : - 1.
-Data is not stored in the memory - 2.
-The system sees the data once - 3.
-No epochs on data during the learning process - 4.
-Algorithm should be much faster than batch learning
+- Online learning techniques are used to handle data stream classification

+- Online vs Batch learning :

+- 1. Data is not stored in the memory

+- 2. The system sees the data once

+- 3. Algorithm should be much faster than batch learning

 Data Stream Classification Evaluation